telegramdesktop/tdesktop/.github/CONTRIBUTING.md

 ## Pull upstream changes into your fork regularly

-exteraGram Desktop is advancing quickly.
+rabbitGram Desktop is advancing quickly.
 It is therefore critical that you pull upstream changes into your fork on a regular basis.
 Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from upstream.

 To pull in upstream changes:

-    git remote add upstream https://github.com/exteraGramDesktop/exteraGramDesktop.git
+    git remote add upstream https://github.com/rabbitGramDesktop/rabbitGramDesktop.git
     git fetch upstream master

 Check the log to be sure that you actually want the changes, before merging: